computations/SunStar/doc/writeup.md

 ![Average distance table associated with the trees in figure
 \ref{fig:startree}](./figs/star_table_avg.pdf){#fig:staravg}

-After computing the average, the distance table is passed to Neighbor Joining, and a tree is built out of that distance table.
+After computing the average, the distance table in figure \ref{fig:staravg} is passed to Neighbor Joining, and a tree is built out of that distance table.

 ###Complexity